code-423n4/2021-09-sushitrident-2/README.md

 The contracts in scope can be found in the https://github.com/sushiswap/trident/tree/concentrated/contracts/pool/concentrated and https://github.com/sushiswap/trident/tree/concentrated/contracts/libraries/concentratedPool folders.
 Total lines of code are approximately 2k.

+## Important note
+As the code to be reviewed is in the production repo, please be sure to use the exact URLs above; they contain the commit hash that will ensure you are reviewing the code that is in scope for this contest.

 ## Documentation
 Documentation can be found here: https://github.com/sushiswap/trident/blob/concentrated/contracts/pool/concentrated/README.md